bloominstituteoftechnology/Intro-Python-I/README.md

    You can exit the virtual environment by typing `exit`.

-## Day 1
+## Goals

-Learn the basics of Python with a pile of toy programs.
+• Learn the basic syntax and structure of Python

-Take a look in the `src/` directory.

-NOTE: `adv.py` is for Day 2, so ignore it for today.
+## Summary

+• Implement a number of tiny Python programs that demonstrate Python syntax and language concepts.

+## Instructions

+Each directory inside the src/ directory presents exercises revolving around a particular concept in Python.
+Not all of these concepts are unique to Python (in fact, most probably aren't).
+This means that you can leverage knowledge you've obtained via exposure to other programming languages towards learning Python.

-Suggested order for implementing the toy programs:
+The suggested order for going through each of the directories is:

 * `hello` -- Hello world
 * `bignum` -- Print some big numbers